 The Bureau has increased its information technology resources in line with increased demands in all aspects of the work of the Bureau.
 The Bureau operates a local Area Network to maintain the security and integrity of all work.
 A fibre optic cable back up system is in place and a high level of back up procedures and monitoring are in place.
 The Bureau maintains a computerised document control system and a laboratory information system (LIMS) The Bureau will continue to keep abreast of changes in IT technology and IT security.
+A firewall will be installed to allow for limited software updates on the air gapped LAN system.
 It is likely that some of the IT functions of the Bureau will move to cloud based systems in the lifetime of the strategy.